 - Blue Waters Spring

-On one hand, the chance to swim with manatees may foster a love, and inspire people to help protect them.
+On one hand, swimming with manatees helps educate people about manatees, and may inspire people to help protect them.

-Ignorant visitors often splash around, disrupt, touch and harass the manatees, who have nowhere else to go.
+Some visitors are irresponsible and may harass the manatees.
+Visitors often splash around, disrupt, touch and harass the manatees, who have nowhere else to go.
 This is illegal, but it still happens.